microchip-pic-avr-examples/pic18f56q24-getting-started-with-mvio-mplab-mcc/README.md

 ## 3. MVIO Read Voltage

-This program reads the voltage on VDDIO2 using an internal ADC channel connected to it.
+This program reads the voltage on V<sub>DDIO2</sub> using an internal ADC channel connected to it.

 It is possible that the ADC operates at a voltage lower than the MVIO.
-To be able to handle such cases, the ADC channel connected to MVIO provides the VDDIO2 voltage divided by 10.
-This means that the ADC measures a voltage ten times smaller than the actual voltage, this way it can safely handle the case when VDDIO2 is greater than VDD.
+To be able to handle such cases, the ADC channel connected to MVIO provides the V<sub>DDIO2</sub> voltage divided by 10.
+This means that the ADC measures a voltage ten times smaller than the actual voltage, this way it can safely handle the case when V<sub>DDIO2</sub> is greater than V<sub>DD</sub>.

-**Note**: A power supply must be connected to the VDDIO2 pin.
+**Note**: A power supply must be connected to the V<sub>DDIO2</sub> pin.
 There are two possible use cases:
 <br />
-**a.** Connecting an external DC power supply to the VDDIO2 pin and GND.
+**a.** Connecting an external DC power supply to the V<sub>DDIO2</sub> pin and GND.
 <br />
-**b.** Using Curiosity Nano, use V<sub>BUS</sub> as power supply, simply by connecting a wire between V<sub>BUS</sub> and VDDIO2.
+**b.** Using Curiosity Nano, use V<sub>BUS</sub> as power supply, simply by connecting a wire between V<sub>BUS</sub> and V<sub>DDIO2</sub>.

 The program converts the reading into voltage, and sends it to USART every 500 ms.